 This album is very underrated, and I think that is because in a way it is very innocent.
 The fact that the album is innocent is significant, because it is coming from Kanye West who today is someone comparable to satan.
 All jokes aside, Kanye plays with several different moods on this album, and opens up in ways that he doesn’t in person or in his future albums.

 What’s bittersweet about this album is its timing: It was released a few months before his mothers untimely death, so it really displays how his life was before losing a part of himself.
 His problems he describes on this album are minuscule as opposed to what he battles with today.
 How do I know?
 Because I lost my mother around the same time, and I can relate to the struggle that presents itself thereafter.
-I’ve always appreciated this album probably more than the next person, and ask for your forgiveness if you think because of that I am a bit bias in it’s rating….
+I’ve always appreciated this album probably more than the next person, and ask for your forgiveness if you think because of that I am a bit bias in it’s final rating….